Woods brothers help No. 3 Hammond cruise past EC Central

 “It was nothing,” Jordan Woods said with a laugh.
 “It was a crossover to the big man, and he dunked it.
 It was amazing just seeing the crowd.”

 Hammond (11-2, 2-1) still hasn’t lost a game in 2020 and will be back in action Saturday afternoon for a conference home game against Gavit.
-Moore said his squad’s 69-62 conference loss to West Side on Dec.
-13 humbled his players, and they’ve used it as motivation during their winning streak.
+Moore said his squad’s last defeat — a 69-62 conference loss to West Side on Dec.
+13 — humbled his players, and they’ve used it as motivation ever since.